kaci65/100-days-of-code/log.md

 ### Day 93: August 22, 2020

-**Today's Progress**: Website creation through emacs
+**Today's Progress**: Website creation through emacs (HTML & CSS)

 **Thoughts** This was a challenge where I had to build a website using emacs in the command line.
 This was hectic and time consuming.
 I got to appreciate text editors like sublime text, atom etc. The user interface of emacs through the command line is not so easy to use at forst, it takes a while to get used to.
+The files were also not stored locally but in a remote server, so I was using ssh.
+This was quite interesting.
+I learnt quite a few things today!

+PS.
+I copy pasted my code into sublime because I'm having an issue login into the server, so I hosted it on Netlify for this GitHub log.

-**Link(s) to work**: https://edabit.com/user/KsHsCefJF7kopswws
+**Link(s) to work**: [Original url] : (http://3.215.190.196/), [Netlify] : (https://compassionate-bhabha-aba9cd.netlify.app/)

-### Day 92: August 23, 2020
+### Day 94: August 23, 2020

-**Today's Progress**: JavaScript Coding Challenges : Edabit (https://edabit.com) (Level 6 : 685 XP).

-**Thoughts** My cat got sick today, I have been preoccupied since morning, so I haven't been able to do a lot of coding.
-I worked on debugging, concatenating arrays, validation.
+**Today's Progress**:  Website creation through emacs

+**Thoughts** So a continuation of yesterday.
+I spent the better part of today cleaning my HTML & CSS (it looked messy and a few closing tags were missing or were in the wrong place), adding a few lines of JavaScript (when you click the photo in the tweets page, it get big and clicking it again makes it small.
+Although I have not added time (ms) to get the exact effect), and learning how to use Disqus and also add Disqus comments to your website.
+Before this, I had never heard of Disqus and how to exactly add comments to your website, I just figured that you add them 'some way'!
+LOL.

-**Link(s) to work**: https://edabit.com/user/KsHsCefJF7kopswws
+**Link(s) to work**: [Original url] : (http://3.215.190.196/), [Netlify] : (https://compassionate-bhabha-aba9cd.netlify.app/)

 ### Day 95: August 24, 2020